gudi99/100DaysOfMLCode/README.md

 This is the bad approach I have done.
 I shouldn't have had started this series but still I got good understanding of Genetic Algorithms.
 Now, I am moving towards the new Session of Coding Train's Intelligence and Learning and need to complete Udacity's course I stopped it at Decision tree.
 I need to revert back to them.

+## Day 24: 8 Sep, 2018
+Completed Decision trees lesson, got an project to do.

+Need to do the same project which have done in lesson 1 and 2 but this time, using decision tress.

+## Day 25: 9 Sep, 2018
+Completed mini project using decision trees.
+Started Session 3: Intro to Machine Learning from the course of Intelligence and Learning of Coding Train by Daniel Shiffman.

+Shiffman has his own way of explaining things.
+Honestly, I have got a clear cut overview of Machine Learning today.
+He has got videos which I haven't touched upon.
+This would help me in learning Machine Learning in different views.